The Three-Fund Portfolio — It’s all we ever need in the stock market.

 “The more decisions you make, the higher the chances are that you will make a poor decision.”

-Stocks and Bonds: The Odd Couple —
+Why Stocks and Bonds: The Odd Couple

 How do you split your money up between the three ETFs?

-Put your foot on the gas with stocks when you’re younger, going for the maximum return.
-Closer to retirement, consider tapping the brakes and switching to more bonds, as we will need to start drawing on the money soon.
-Why?
+If you’re closer to retirement, consider tapping the brakes and switching to more bonds.
+You will need to start drawing on the money soon to use as income.
 If the market crashes, a retiree may not be able to wait five years for it to recover.
-(If you’re five years away from retirement, I suggest chatting with an ‘advice only’ Certified Financial Planner - CFP.
-You pay a one-time fee for them to create a plan for you).

 Suggested Three-Fund mixes